yourselfhosted/slash/README.md

 # Slash

-**Slash** is an open source, self-hosted links shortener and sharing platform.
-It allows you to organize your links with tags, and share them with custom shortened URLs.
-Slash also supports team sharing of link libraries for easy collaboration.
+**Slash** is an open source, self-hosted platform designed to help you organize, manage, and share your most important links.
+Easily create customizable, human-readable shortcuts to streamline your link management.
+Use tags to categorize your links and share them easily with your team or publicly.

 🧩 Browser extension(v1.0.0) now available! - [Chrome Web Store](https://chrome.google.com/webstore/detail/slash/ebaiehmkammnacjadffpicipfckgeobg), [Firefox Add-on](https://addons.mozilla.org/firefox/addon/your-slash/)